 A highly compensated employee is exempt from overtime if:

-- The employee earns total annual compensation of $134,004 if the rule is upheld, otherwise the amount would be $100,000.
-This must include at $913 least per week paid on a salary basis if the new rule is upheld.
-Otherwise, the amount would be $455;
+- The employee earns total annual compensation of $100,000.
+This must include at least $455 per week paid on a salary basis;

 - The employee’s primary duty includes performing office or non-manual work; and,